TUM-DSE/research-work-info/talk/TALK-README.md

 ## Schedule

-- Please contact your advisor to schedule the final presentation *after submitting your thesis*.
+- Please contact your advisor to schedule the final presentation *after submitting your thesis/report*.

 ## Resources